fxpio/fxp-routing-extra-bundle/Resources/doc/index.md

 ### Next Steps

-Now that you have completed the basic installation and configuration of the Sonatra RoutingExtraBundle, you are ready to learn about usages of the bundle.
+Now that you have completed the basic installation and configuration of the Fxp RoutingExtraBundle, you are ready to learn about usages of the bundle.